All Episodes

 I find myself chuckling.

-This is how out of well, not a touch.
+This is how out of touch.

 I'm, as far as these people are concerned, they never listen to this program.

-They have no idea What happens here?
+They have no idea what happens here.

 They have no idea what's happening in the country.